 There really aren't that many hybrid crossover vehicles out there.
 In fact, the list of the best hybrid crossovers gets shorter and shorter each year as manufacturers experiment with other methods of saving fuel such as turbocharging, direct injection, or diesel power plants.
-We've surveyed the field and put together this complete list of each and every one of the hybrid crossover SUVs currently on the market to give you an idea of what's out there for those seeking a capable and efficient people mover or tow vehicle.
+We've surveyed the field and put together this list of the best hybrid crossover SUVs currently on the market to give you an idea of what's out there for those seeking a capable and efficient people mover or tow vehicle.
 Let's take a quick look at eight of the best hybrid crossovers on the market.

-02. 2012 Toyota Highlander Hybrid
+1) 2015 Toyota Highlander Hybrid

-03. 2012 Lexus RX 450h
+2) 2015 Lexus RX 450h

-The 2012 Porsche Cayenne Hybrid apparently didn't get the memo about crossover hybrids having to offer modest performance.
-The Porsche Cayenne Hybrid delivers exceptional handling and poise when pushed hard at higher speeds, and it also provides startling acceleration for such a heavy vehicle.
-Popping the hood reveals a supercharged, 3.0-liter V-6 that combines with a single electric motor in order to churn out not just 380 horsepower but also 427 lb-ft of torque.
+The 2015 Porsche Cayenne E-Hybrid apparently didn't get the memo that crossover hybrids are expected to offer modest performance.
+The Porsche Cayenne E-Hybrid delivers exceptional handling and poise when pushed hard at higher speeds, and it also provides startling acceleration for such a heavy vehicle.
+Popping the hood reveals a supercharged, 3.0-liter V-6 that combines with a single electric motor to churn out not just 416 horsepower but also 435 lb-ft of torque.
 The Cayenne E-Hybrid is a plug-in hybrid that offers both gas-only and electric-only modes, with the latter offering an EPA rating of 47 mpg-equivalent in combined driving.
 All-wheel drive helps to make sure all of that grunt makes it to the pavement with a minimum of drama, and an eight-speed automatic transmission helps to keep things interesting for the driver.

-05. 2012 Volkswagen Touareg Hybrid
+4) 2015 Volkswagen Touareg Hybrid